 Alexander Kagan was born 1984 in Moscow, into a family of legendary Russian musicians: Oleg Kagan and Natalia Gutman and started playing the violin at the ages of six.

 After graduating from the Moscow Conservatory in 2009 in the class of Prof. Kravchenko, he studied with Prof. Kolja Blacher in Hamburg and Berlin where he was granted a master degree in 2013.

-As of 2016/17th Season, Alexander holds a permanent position as 1st Concertmaster in Norrlandsoperan, Sweden.
-Previously, employed as 1st Associate Concertmaster in Bergen Philharmonic Orchestra in Norway from 2013-2017.
+As of 2020/21 Season, Alexander is appointed as 1st concertmaster in Bergen Philharmonic Orchestra, previously he held a permanent position as 1st Concertmaster in Norrlandsoperan in Sweden (2016-2020).
+Prior to that, he was employed as 1st Concertmaster of Norrlandsoperan in Sweden 2016-2020 and as Associate Concertmaster in Bergen Philharmonic Orchestra 2012-2016.

-Alexander plays a violin by Jean Baptiste Vuillaume (1855).
+Alexander plays a violin by G.B.
+Guadagnini (1780) on loan from J. O. Odfjell in Bergen, Norway and a violin by Jean Baptiste Vuillaume (1855).